-Should I Take Supplements To Boost My Health In Isolation?POSTED ON Apr 05, 2020
+Should I Take Supplements To Boost My Health In Isolation?UPDATED ON Jul 12, 2022

 We’re all spending a lot more time at home, whether in self-isolation, quarantine or doing our best to #staythefuckhome to help flatten the curve it begs the question—how does staying at home impact our health?

 Should we be taking a supplement to boost our health?
 Well the answer is a little complicated, even according to science.

 Nutrition and wellness coach and studio owner at Kettle Fit North Fitzroy Nat Canavan tells me supplements are no substitute for a well-balanced diet.

 “I would strongly recommend getting as much fresh produce, organic where possible, as it will have more of the vitamins and nutrients our bodies need,” says Nat.